MonashMath/SCI1022/Git.md

 ## 1.6.
 The concept of staging area.
 Creating our first commit
 <a id="markdown-the-concept-of-staging-area-creating-our-first-commit" name="the-concept-of-staging-area-creating-our-first-commit"></a>

-Git does not actually allow to complete the creation of a Git repository while it is void, so we need to make a change to the current directory and **explicitly register it**, i.e., to create our first commit.
+Git does not actually allow us to complete the creation of a Git repository while it is void, so we need to make a change to the current directory and **explicitly register it**, i.e., to create our first commit.
 To this end, we will use the GNU `nano` editor to create a new `README.md` file, with the following contents:

 ```bash
 $ nano README.md # Use nano here to add the contents to README.md shown below